-(2) Indicate the resources the partner organization will be providing to support the intern's work at their premises.
+4. Indicate the resources the partner organization will be providing to support the intern's work at their premises.
 Include information about space, resources and expertise that will be provided by the organization to the intern.

 The partner organization will provide access to space and some resources.
 As well Linda Murphy will provide educational capacity building to the community and to students as part of this program.
+Linda will provide mining claim information and geology assistance to this student.
 2.5 Relevance to the partner organization and to Canada: